Who are we?

 The Jewish Council of Australia is a diverse coalition of Jewish academics, lawyers, writers and teachers.
-We are experts on antisemitism and racism.
-We were formed in response to the rise in racism and antisemitism in Australia.
-We are particularly concerned about the rise in neo-Nazi activities, fascism and far right extremism.
+We bring expertise in antisemitism and racism.

 "The Jewish Council is an important initiative.
 The next generation of Australian Jews is resisting the pressure applied by the Jewish establishment to defend Israel and the Occupation.
 Refusing to toe the line comes at a real personal cost so I commend the individuals involved for their moral courage and commitment to peace and justice"